thisideTanisha/LEETCODE-QUESTIONS/README.md

 # LEETCODE-QUESTIONS
-This repository consist of all the question i have completed in leetcode
+This repository consist of all the questions I have completed in leetcode .
+Language used: JAVA